pgRouting/workshop/docs/chapters/geoext_client.rst

      <div id="method"></div>
    </body>

-Then we create the combo and bind the html element via the renderTo option:
+Then we create the combo itself:
  .. code-block:: js

    var method = new Ext.form.ComboBox({